A Coding Framework and Benchmark towards Low-Bitrate Video Understanding: Introduction

-\item To the best of our knowledge, this work is the first to address the degradation of video understanding tasks caused by video compression.
-To facilitate future research, we build a systematical benchmark by evaluating three tasks on seven large-scale video datasets under four compression levels.
+\textbf{1.} We propose VCS, Video Coding for Semantics framework, which introduces a neural stream with data-emerged semantic prior beyond the traditional codecs, enjoying their advantages. {VCS can be readily deployed for various downstream video analysis tasks without any task/data-specific adaptation procedure.}

-\item We propose the UVC framework, where another learnable stream is introduced to upgrade the current industrial video codecs into an understanding-oriented compression system.
-Our framework only requires a single optimization procedure, yet can be directly deployed with multiple downstream tasks or models.
+\textbf{2.} VCS is optimized in a self-supervised manner with a bottleneck-based contrastive learning objective, which facilitates preserving the video semantics and encourages discarding trivial semantic-less information.

-\item The network architectures of UVC are carefully designed to be highly adaptive and dynamic, so that the bit cost of the overall system can be further reduced.
+\textbf{3.} \revisetext{Network architecture of VCS is sophistatedly designed with adaptive and dynamic schemes, aiming to enhance its semantic modeling capability.}

-\item Our framework demonstrates significantly stronger performances than the baseline industrial video codec on all evaluated tasks and datasets.
-We also perform extensive ablation experiments to investigate every design.
+\textbf{4.} Our approach demonstrates strong performances on a wide range of tasks/datasets. \revisetext{To facilitate future research, we build a systematical coding benchmark for three popular video tasks on eight large-scale datasets by re-implementing and evaluating three traditional codecs, two learnable codecs, and four VCM methods}.